 Our team suggests aiming the devices in the direction of your listening spot in the room.
-It doesn’t matter how large the room is, the Bar can more than handle itself in any setting.
+It doesn’t matter how large the room is, the JBL Bar 5.1 surround soundbar can more than handle itself in any setting.

-If you like your content played at a high volume, you won’t need to tweak the positioning as much.
-However, if you are a picky cinephile or audiophile that loves deep bass, our team suggests placing the subwoofer as low as possible, preferably on the ground to belt out the low bass notes effectively.
+If you like your content played at a high volume, you won’t have to tweak the positioning as much.
+However, if you are a picky cinephile or audiophile that loves deep bass level, our team suggests placing the subwoofer as low as possible, preferably on the ground to belt out the low bass notes effectively.

-The bar ranks very high on performance level.
+The JBL Bar 5.1 surround ranks very high on performance level.
 The frequency response is very efficient and it doesn’t matter what volume you play your content at, there will be minimal to no harmonic distortion.
 For those that like heavy bass you can add the best floor standing speakers under 2000 to your soundbar.
-Yet, the Bar is still an excellent choice because the subwoofer is powerful yet accurate with the bass tones.
+Yet, the Bar 5.1 surround is still an excellent choice because the subwoofer is powerful yet accurate with the bass tones.

 JBL Bar 5.1 Price

-Since the soundbar has a unique design, you can expect a higher price tag than you would like.
+Since the JBL Bar 5.1 surround sound bar has a unique design, you can expect a higher price tag than you would like.
 However, the amount isn’t outrageous and is still reasonable for a worthy investment.

 Is JBL a good soundbar?

 Yes, a JBL is a good soundbar.
-More specifically, the JBL Bar 5.1 soundbar is one of the best on the market for those who like deep bass, accurate acoustics and versatility.
+More specifically, the Bar 5.1 surround soundbar is one of the best on the market for those who like deep bass, accurate acoustics and versatility.

 Are 5.1 soundbars worth it?